 When you feel complete with the meditation, return your attention to the room you’re in.
-Open your eyes and look at the object closest to you, and observe its characteristics, such as color, texture, and weight.
+Open your eyes and look at the object closest to you, and observe its characteristics, such as colour, texture, and weight.
 Shift your gaze and look at the object furthest away from you.
 Notice your breath.
 Notice the weight of your body on the chair or on the surface on which you’re sitting.
 Feel your hands and feet.
 Be aware of the time.

 Bring yourself back to the here and now.
 While a meditative state supports our well-being, it’s also vital to orient yourself to the “real world” and function there effectively at the end of each meditation period.